reneateh/reneateh/README.md

                                                    The DevOps Guy who ♥ automating stuff

--🏢 I’m currently working with 4 Square IT Consulting as DevOps Engineer
+-🏢 I’m currently working with Dominion Systems Inc as DevOps Engineer

 -🌱 I’m currently working on Setting up infra using Terraform over AWS

 -📫 Ask me about DevOps Tools and Practices

--📫 How to reach me: clovisateh02@gmail.com
+-📫 How to reach me: reneateh124@gmail.com

 -🌱 I’m currently learning to get Certified Kubernetes Administrator